What are added sugars?

 - confectioner's powdered sugar

 - corn syrup solids

 - maple syrup

 - nectars (e.g., peach nectar, pear nectar)

 - pancake syrup

 - raw sugar

 - white granulated sugar

 You may also see other names used for added sugars, but these are not recognized by the FDA as an ingredient name.
-These include cane juice, evaporated corn sweetener, fruit juice concentrate, crystal dextrose, glucose, liquid fructose, sugar cane juice, and fruit nectar.
+These include cane juice, evaporated corn sweetener, crystal dextrose, glucose, liquid fructose, sugar cane juice, and fruit nectar.